Title: Confederate Army Private, prisoner of war, Civil War; home furnishings/hardware store owner

 Plot Location: Section 202, Lot 10

 Some of the most interesting moments in Jacob’s life were in his first and his last days, although his life turned out to be anything but dull.
-The last years resulted in several changes to his will and the family owning and occupying two separate and very different mausoleums.
+The last years resulted in several changes to his will and the family owning and occupying two separate and very different mausoleums in this cemetery.

 His father, Paul, came from Nuremberg, Germany and was living in Chambersburg, Pennsylvania when he married a Philadelphia girl named Catherine.
 Everyone called her Kitty, which wasn’t the best nickname since her maiden name was Kite.
-She went from Kitty Kite to Kitty Hoeflich on October 19, 1809, when she was 16 years old.
+Perhaps being eager to change her name, she went from Kitty Kite to Kitty Hoeflich on October 19, 1809, when she was 16 years old.

 They must have taken to heart the instruction given to Adam and Eve, as well as Noah and his wife to “be fruitful and multiply.”
 Kitty became pregnant a month later, and over the next 26 years she gave birth to eight boys and six girls.
 All of them were born in Chambersburg, and Jacob was right in the middle: the seventh of the 14, and the fourth among the eight boys.
 What’s remarkable, for that time period, was that each of the 14 children lived well into adulthood and most lived past the age of 65.
 Equally remarkable was that this photograph of all eight brothers could be taken in their later years.
 (Jacob is at the lower left.)